Liliia Orlenko

 A recreation of one "What We Build Next" workshop I facilitated: pains collected from users and the team, ranked by dot voting, then turned into a small, owned set of decisions for the next cycle.

-Sometimes I start in Figma.
-I sketch the stacks, build a clickable prototype, then take it into code or another app to feel how it actually behaves, and sometimes I run that the other way around.
-Other times I start in code.
-I open Claude, find a direction, carry it into Figma, make my edits there, move to Claude Code, then bring it back into Figma again, and keep looping until the idea holds up.
+The loop runs both directions.
+Sometimes I start in Figma: sketch the stacks, build a clickable prototype, then carry the direction into Claude Code to feel how the flow behaves in real material.
+Sometimes I start in code: open Claude, find a direction, bring the direction into Figma, edit there, move to Claude Code, then back to Figma.
+I keep looping until the idea holds up.

-Which way I go depends on the stage of production.
+Which way I start depends on the stage.
 Early on I stay rough and disposable.
-Closer to release I prototype in the real material, code, so what I am testing is close to what ships.
-Either way the point is the same: put something concrete in front of the team quickly so the decision rests on what we can see, not on a description of it.
+Closer to release I prototype in the real material, code, so what I test sits close to what ships.
+Either way the loop does one job.
+Put something concrete in front of the team fast, so the decision rests on what we see, not on a description.

 Bringing EARN'M and Rafli under one roof